Traffic Scene Generation from Natural Language Description for Autonomous Vehicles with Large Language Model: Experiments

-To evaluate our road ranking strategy on scene quality, we use \textit{Scene Accuracy} (SA) to examine the correctness between the prompt and the generated scene.
+\paragraph{Plan Quality.} We assess plan quality by evaluating the accuracy of the planning results generated by the LLM, using two metrics: \textit{Agent Accuracy} (AA) and \textit{Road Accuracy} (RA).
+AA measures the exact matching of agent attributes with user input, including position, action, and type, while RA evaluates the accuracy of road conditions, such as signals, objects, and lane counts.
+As shown in the first section of ~\cref{tab:abla}, our approach achieves planning quality comparable to the CoT-based method~\cite{wei2022chain}, while significantly reducing token usage as shown in~\cref{tab:token_usage}.
+In addition, our analysis-based strategy outperforms a variant without analysis in both agent and road planning accuracy.
+We also investigate a hybrid approach that combines CoT prompting with our analysis step, which yields even stronger results.
+These findings indicate that our method is not only efficient and effective on its own but also complementary to other prompting strategies for further performance gains. \paragraph{Scene Quality.} To evaluate our road ranking strategy on scene quality, we use \textit{Scene Accuracy} (SA) to examine the correctness between the prompt and the generated scene.
 SA evaluates whether the generated scenes accurately reflect the input prompts using a binary correct/incorrect criterion.
 To ensure fairness and isolate the effect of the ranking strategy, identical road conditions and agent planning are maintained across evaluations, and each scenario is tested five times to calculate average outcomes.
-The results in the second part of~\cref{tab:abla} indicate that the ranking approach consistently shows superior performance.
+The results in the last section of~\cref{tab:abla} indicate that the ranking approach consistently shows superior performance.
 The improvement is largely since, without ranking, the selection of roads is random, often ignoring crucial factors such as turn permissions or the adequacy of spawning points.
-Conversely, the road ranking strategy ensures the selection of roads that optimally align with the specified agent planning, thus enhancing the fidelity of the generated traffic scenes to the input prompts.
+Conversely, the road ranking strategy ensures the selection of roads that optimally align with the agent planning, thus enhancing the fidelity of the generated traffic scenes to the input prompts.